epoch8/datapipe/README.md

 `datapipe` is a realtime incremental ETL library for Python application.

+# Development

+At the moment these branches are active:

+* `master` - current development state, will be promoted to `0.13.x` series release once ready
+* `v0.12` - current stable version
+* `v0.11` - legacy stable version

 # Version compatibility

 At the moment, the datapipe library is under active development.
 Versions: